pawelt/rr/README.md

 However, `rr` comes with a few benefits:

-- nicely formatted list of available tasks
+- nicely formatted and automatically maintained list of available tasks
 - run tasks in parallel
 - easy way to organize your tasks into multiple files